krishaamer/green-filter-research/research/discussion.md

 -   The Manor (2022)

-The Manor.
-2022.
-“Sustainability Is Not a Sacrifice - The Manor.” *The Manor*. https://scadmanor.com/sustainability-is-not-a-sacrifice/.
+The Manor (2022).
+Sustainability is Not a Sacrifice - The Manor. *The Manor*.